Why Telstra Wholesale Appointed Simple for Agile Marketing

 “Through this digital way of working, we will also deepen our understanding of the outcomes for our customers and our business through leveraging Simple’s reporting and analytics functionality… that’s the plan!”

-To find out how Simple’s marketing resource management platform can help your marketing team be more agile and effective, book a demo.
+To find out how Simple’s Marketing Operations Cloud can help your marketing team be more agile and effective, book a demo.